-The Foundation for Upstate Medical University was able to gift nearly $300,000 in unrestricted donations from 2013 fundraising events, individual gifts and community campaigns benefitting pediatric patient care programs, services and research at the Upstate Golisano Children’s Hospital,
+The Upstate Foundation has allocated more than $350,000 in unrestricted donations from its 2015 annual fundraising campaign to benefit pediatric patient care programs, services and research at Upstate Golisano Children’s Hospital.

-“Allocations offered support for research in the area of Urology and Pathology, provided emergency help for families with extended stays and ongoing support of the child life department, enabling child life staff to offer pediatric patients with movies, games, books, music therapy equipment, computer programs and other distraction items,” said Gary.
+“Allocations offered assistance for families with extended stays, as well as ongoing funding for the Child Life Department to provide pediatric patients with movies, games, books, music therapy equipment, computer programs and other distraction items,” said Gary.

-The allocations also benefited, art therapy program, fish tank maintenance, After Hours Program at Community , The Safe Kids Coalition, nursing and medical staff development programs, patient monitors, equipment for transports, and purchase of equipment for the pediatric surgery department.
-Funding was also provided for continued support for the Family Resource Center in the children’s hospital for families to learn more about the resources, treatment and care of their child’s illness, and the Family Advisory council along with support for the Chair’s discretionary fund .
+Funding allocations also benefited fish tank maintenance, Safe Kids Upstate New York Coalition, nursing and medical staff development programs, distraction items for pediatric patients, and the transport team.
+Funds were also disbursed to provide continued support of the Family Resource Center in the children’s hospital so that families may learn more about the treatment and care of their child’s illness.
+A grant for discretionary spending by the hospital was also approved.